web-gardener/Flowy/README.md

 flowy.deleteBlocks()
 ```
 Currently there is no method to individually remove blocks.
 The only way to go about it is by splitting branches manually.
-#
- Feel free to reach out to me through email at hi@alyssax.com or [on Twitter](https://twitter.com/alyssaxuu) if you have any questions or feedback!
-Hope you find this useful 💜